 With a cool 4,000 titles in-store at any time on subjects ranging from interior design to crocket, knitting to fashion, Minerva is a fun place for a browse.
 There’s a good range of imported magazines which will look just perfect on your coffee table and there’s an incredible selection of greeting cards for stocking up your present drawer at home.

 110a Cuba Street, Te Aro, Wellington

-The smell of essentials oils is heavenly as you walk into Wellington Apothecary – sandalwood, lavender and something you can’t quite put your finger on.
+Follow your nose to Wellington Apothecary, a haven of essential oils and dreamy scents – sandalwood, lavender, and something you can’t quite put your finger on.

-This locally-owned herbal dispensary specialises in locally-made natural remedies, botanical teas, homemade skincare and gifts.
-There's a strong focus on locally-made products that use high-quality organic ingredients – including cacao butter from nearby Wellington Chocolate Factory.
+This locally-owned herbal dispensary specialises in locally-made natural remedies, botanical teas, homemade skincare, and gifts.
+All of their products are made fresh by hand in small batches, right in their Cuba St store.
+Everything is made from high-quality organic ingredients – including cacao butter from nearby Wellington Chocolate Factory.